-The video below produced by ShiftWorship.com features words from a sermon Charles Haddon Spurgeon delivered on December 24, 1854 at the New Park Street Chapel in Southwark in London, England.
+As we approach Christmas, I wanted to share a video I saw a few years ago produced by ShiftWorship.com that features the words from a sermon Charles Haddon Spurgeon delivered on December 24, 1854 at the New Park Street Chapel in Southwark in London, England.
 He preached on Isaiah 7:14-15 and expounded on the significance of the word “Immanuel” which means “God with us.”

 Here’s the transcript of that portion of his sermon:

 “Immanuel.”
 It is wisdom’s mystery, “God with us.”
 Sages look at it and wonder.
 Angels desire to see it.
 The plumb-line of reason cannot reach half-way into its depths.
 The eagle wings of science cannot fly so high and the piercing eye of the vulture of research cannot see it!
 “God with us.”
 It is Hell’s terror!
 Satan trembles at the sound of it.
 His legions fly apace, the black-winged dragon of the Pit quails before it!
 Let Satan come to you suddenly and do you but whisper that word, “God with us”—back he falls—confounded and confused!
 Satan trembles when he hears that name, “God with us.”
 It is the laborer’s strength—how could he preach the Gospel, how could he bend his knees in prayer, how could the missionary go into foreign lands, how could the martyr stand at the stake, how could the confessor acknowledge his Master, how could men labor if that one word were taken away?
 “God with us,” is the sufferer’s comfort, is the balm of his woe, is the alleviation of his misery, is the sleep which God gives to His beloved, is their rest after exertion and toil.